Ricky Thaper, Treasurer, Poultry Federation of India

-According to industry estimates, the Indian poultry industry in 2022 was valued at around $28 billion.
-Aided by the increasing popularity of online services and growing online food delivery channels, the market is expected to witness a further growth in the next 5 to 10 years with a growth in CAGR of 8.1%.
+According to a report by Expert Market Research (EMR), the Indian poultry market is valued at USD 28.18 billion in 2022.
+Aided by the increasing popularity of online services and growing online food delivery channels, the market is expected to witness a Compound Annual Growth Rate (CAGR) of 8.1% during 2023-2028 and projected to reach USD 44.97 billion by 2028.

-Processing and marketing of poultry range from live bird markets to highly sophisticated, fully automated, adhere to International Standards Organization (ISO) certified facilities and ready-to-eat convenience products.
-Lack or inadequacy of refrigeration is probably the biggest challenge poultry industry faces
+Processing and marketing of poultry range from live bird markets to highly sophisticated, fully automated, adhere to International Standards Organization (ISO) certified facilities and ready-to-eat convenience products is the future.
+Lack or inadequacy of refrigeration is probably the biggest challenge the poultry industry faces.
+The government must initiate a special scheme for creating more cold chains in the poultry sector similar to the scheme for ‘Integrated Cold Chain and Value Addition Infrastructure’ being implemented by the Ministry of Food Processing Industries.

-The poultry industry in the country is consistently growing due to the use of modern technology and there has been a gradual shift in demand from live bird to fresh chilled and frozen poultry product market.
-The government must step in supporting the sector in creating infrastructure for reducing losses in the poultry value chain.
-The better transportation infrastructure for live birds and more cold storage facilities for the processed meat will go a long way in modernizing the industry while sustaining the future growth prospects of poultry meat.
+There has been a gradual shift in demand from live bird to fresh chilled and frozen poultry product market.
 Although the wet market continues to dominate the poultry industry, there has been a significant increase in e-commerce with the expansion of home delivery of various poultry meats and processed meat.
-Now there is an urgent need for setting up of modern poultry processing plants to cater to both domestic as well as export markets.